Do You Feel Like You Just Haven’t Been Yourself Lately?

 What To Expect In Depression Counseling Sessions

-My approach is warm, inviting and relational—I strive to create a space where you feel truly seen, supported and safe enough to open up.
+My approach is warm, inviting and relational—I aim to create a space where you feel truly seen, supported and safe enough to open up.
 Each session is an opportunity to gain deeper insight, try out new tools and start to feel more steady and equipped to handle the challenges that come your way.

 You May Have Some Questions About Depression Therapy…